About NBFC MFI

 - The aggregate loan provision to be maintained by NBFC-MFI, from the non-AP portfolio, should never go below:

 - 1% of the outstanding loan portfolio, or

-- 50% of the aggregate loan instalments that are overdue for more than 90 days and less than 180 days.
-And 100% of the aggregate loan instalments which are outstanding for 180 days or more.
+- 50% of the aggregate loan installments that are overdue for more than 90 days and less than 180 days.
+And 100% of the aggregate loan installments which are outstanding for 180 days or more.

 whichever is higher.